Nickelodeon (Sweden): Shows

-The schedule starts with a Nick Jr strand for younger children with series such as Dora the Explorer, Backyardigans and PAW Patrol.
+The schedule starts with a Nick Jr strand for younger children with series such as Dora the Explorer, The Backyardigans and Paw Patrol.
 The channel also includes music video strands called "Nick Hits".
 Cartoons for younger children are dubbed into Swedish.
 Non-cartoon series aimed an older audience used to be broadcast in Live-action Programming are English with Swedish subtitles, but they are currently broadcast with Swedish dubbing.

 The Nicktoon The Fairly OddParents is broadcast on Disney Channel and Nickelodeon (as of Spring 2009).